bigmlcom/bigml-csharp/README.md

 foreach(var src in sources) Console.WriteLine(src.ToString());
 ```

-### Creating a datasources, datasets and models
+### Modeling steps and resources

-Once we have printed out the existing sources, we can create a new
+The C# bindings allow you to create resources in BigML.
+The first resource that
+you will need to create is a `source`- Sources can be created
-source from an in-memory collection, but BigML (and the .NET bindings)
+from an in-memory collection.
+BigML (and the .NET bindings)
 also supports creating sources from local files, Amazon S3, or Azure
 Blob store.
-And from that a dataset, and a model.
-Since it can take a
+Creating a resource is an asynchronous operation that can take a
-while for the BigML service to process creation of sources, datasets,
-and models, we need to poll until we get status code “finished” back
+while.
+We'll need to repeatedly poll until we get the resource in a
-from the service:
+`finished` status code.

 ```c#
 // New source from in-memory stream, with separate header.